vincentbonet/MidtermWebsite/README.md

 ## Description

-This is the repository for my midterm website, created for [Web Server Programming] at [SUNY New Paltz].
-The website will [mimic the functionality of a fitness tracker app].
+This is the repository for my midterm website, created for Web Server Programming at SUNY New Paltz.
+The website will mimic the functionality of a fitness tracker app.